bhgomes/julia-template/README.md

 ## Installation

-To install open a Julia REPL and run the following:
+To install, open a Julia REPL and run the following:

 ```julia
 ]add https://github.com/{USERNAME}/{PROJECT_NAME}.jl